mastodon/documentation/Running-Mastodon/Docker-Guide.md

     docker-compose run --rm web rake mastodon:webpush:generate_vapid_key

-Then you should run the `db:migrate` command to create the database, or migrate it from an older release:
+Then you should run the `db:setup` command to create the database:

-    docker-compose run --rm web rake db:migrate
+    docker-compose run --rm web rake db:setup

 Then, you will also need to precompile the assets: